 Renault and Geely have released a statement that the new company will use its UK headquarters to “consolidate operations, build on synergies, and define future plans.”

-The partnership comes after Hangzhou-headquartered Geely has spent the last few years investing in making electric vehicles (EVs).
+The partnership comes after Hangzhou-headquartered Geely has spent the last few years investing in making (EVs).
 A decade ago, it bought Coventry-based London black cab manufacturer London Taxi Company in a deal worth £11.4m.

 In 2017, the cab maker was renamed the London Electric Vehicle Company to highlight its focus to switch to EV tech.
 It developed the city’s first electric black cab, with around 5,000 of the vehicles now on the capital’s streets.